lanl/mtl/README.md

 ```
 pip install torch torchvision torchaudio torchmetrics tensorboard lightning
 ```
-Other packages may be needed depending your Python distribution.
+Other packages may be needed depending on your Python distribution and installed packages.

 # Use
 ```